One Apex service shared by Azure and the data-entry screen flow,

 Risk register highlights

-Sharing keyword decision — HC
+Sharing keyword decision —

 OrderItem Prevent_Manual_Edits VR

-— every update needs
+— every UPDATE needs

 Auto-quarantine override on new-order Case

-insert — silent RT/Owner rewrite
+insert — reassigns

 3 patient FKs on Rx must agree — no managed